-The rise of eCommerce has resulted in a proliferation of SKU counts for retailers, which in turn has resulted in supply chain complexity, including burgeoning vendor networks.
+The rise of eCommerce (and the need to compete retail giants such as Amazon and Walmart) has resulted in a proliferation of SKU counts for retailers, which in turn has resulted in supply chain complexity, including burgeoning dropship networks.
 Many of the leading retailers in the US have multiple thousands of vendors, many of which are domestic and require freight coordination.

 Static Routing Guides Can’t Adapt to Dynamic Transportation Decisions

-Comparing published routing guides to the carriers that were actually chosen for each shipment yielded average compliance of 52%, with a small variance in this percentage across retailers.
-We also observed that vendors are often either highly noncompliant or highly compliant, with those noncompliant vendors often defaulting to their preferred carrier for almost every shipment, despite the fact that the retailer may have 5-15 negotiated carrier relationships and a routing guide that reflects required usage across them.
+After analyzing millions of shipments and comparing published routing guides to the carriers that were actually chosen for each shipment, we measured a yielded average compliance of 52%, with a small variance in this percentage across retailers.
+We also observed that vendors are often either highly noncompliant or highly compliant, with noncompliant vendors often defaulting to their preferred carrier for almost every shipment, despite the fact that the retailer may have 5-15 negotiated carrier relationships and a routing guide that reflects required usage across them.

-2. Routing guides do a poor job of optimizing on low cost carrier for each shipment.
+Routing guides do a poor job of optimizing low cost carriers at the shipment level

-In other words, the routing guide itself is suboptimal based on actual shipment characteristics. (i.e. minimum charge vs. discount %, weight break, mode).
+The routing guide is suboptimal based on the actual shipment characteristics (i.e. minimum charge vs. discount percentage, weight break, mode) that go into it.
 Even if there were 100% compliance to the routing guide by vendors, the result would be higher freight costs to the retailer than if carrier selection was optimized for lowest cost for each shipment among the retailer’s current carrier base.

 Moving to a Dynamic, Automated Process for Carrier Selection and Shipment Execution

-The Next Frontier: Predictive Big Data Analytics
+The Next Frontier: Predictive Data Analytics